 Hungry after all that exercise?
 There’s more space to picnic than you can ever imagine – why not choose a rock with a view?
 Most of the time, there’s a kiosk selling hot and cold drinks and snacks, too.

-We LOVE a free day out, and Brimham Rocks pretty much ticks that box – you just have to pay to park (currently £6 for four hours of £9 per day).
+We LOVE a free day out, and Brimham Rocks pretty much ticks that box – you just have to pay to park.
 National Trust members displaying their window sticker can park for free, and the rocks are a short walk from the car park.
 There’s no need to pre-book, either, making it a good choice for a spontaneous day out.
 We would recommend getting there early, though, as the car park can get busy on peak days.

 The location’s fab, with lots of great things to do nearby

 If you want to extend your stay, there are lots of great things to do in the vicinity.
 Our family-friendly favourites in that part of the Yorkshire Dales include Bolton Abbey (for stepping stones and great walks), Fountains Abbey (amazing ruins and scenery), Stump Cross Caverns (explore an underground world) and Billy Bob’s Parlour (an American diner in the Dales!).
-Don’t forget that most places now need pre-booking, whether you’re planning a meal out or a visit to an attraction, so don’t just turn up or you might be disappointed!
+If you’re looking for more inspiration for places to walk in Yorkshire with kids, take. a look at our ultimate guide.